MicrosoftDocs/xamarin-docs/docs/ios/app-fundamentals/images-icons/displaying-an-image.md

 ---
-title: "Displaying an Image in Xamarin.iOS"
+title: "Displaying an image in Xamarin.iOS"
 description: "This article covers including an image asset in a Xamarin.iOS app and displaying that image either by using C# code or by assigning it to a control in the iOS Designer." ms.prod: xamarin ms.assetid: 60288B12-49E3-4E87-8690-D04A5EC7A664